jeremiahsnapp/dev-lxc/docs/configuration.md

 dev-lxc knows how to automatically configure Chef Server standalone, Chef Server tier topology, Chef Server HA 2.0 as well as Chef Automate, Chef Client, Analytics, Compliance and Supermarket.

-If a Chef Automate, Analytics server or Supermarket server is defined in the same config file as a Chef Server then each server will automatically be integrated with that Chef Server.
+If a Chef Automate server, Compliance server, Analytics server or Supermarket server is defined in the same config file as a Chef Server then each server will automatically be integrated with that Chef Server.

 If a node server with Chef Client or Chef DK installed is defined in the same config file as